 Indian cultures trace their roots back a millennium before the arrival of the Spanish explorers.
 Architecture at Chaco Canyon and Mesa Verde, some of the oldest and largest Anasazi villages, show the use of stone masonry and pine timbers.
 Later Puebloan dwellings use adobe walls with their rounded edges.
 When the Spanish saw the Indian villages in the 16th century they were reminded of Spanish adobe architecture and called the villages and Indians “Pueblos”.

-This style of housing was somehow considered to be alike with the tudor house plan styled architecture.
+The traditional style of housing was somehow considered to be alike with the tudor house plan styled architecture.
 They have the same front gable and immense chimney.
 However, it is scaled back in a lower roof pitch and elaborate detailing.
 This house plan style dominated in the year 1940 and early 1950s.

 These types are common throughout the U.S. with floor plan designs that adhere to American lifestyles.
 Traditional homes are combinations of other styles yet there are basic features traditional styles always have like the simplicity of hipped roof and stucco exteriors.
 Single level floor plans are common in traditional styles and these usually come with a steeper roof pitch, lofts, covered porches and open foyers.